 The Office of Early Childhood’s (OEC) annual Quality Improvement Grants are currently available.
-Please read the information below about the two options that are available.
+Please read the information below about the options that are available.
 Links to more information are included.

 Requirements: Submit for a Colorado Shines Level 2 within 5 months of your application approval, and work with a coach to assess what outcome your program might achieve if you were to seek a higher rating based on a review of the rating criteria.

 Option 2: Colorado Shines Level 2 programs who do not have a CCCAP fiscal agreement but who are interested in support to attain a Level 3 -5 rating in Colorado Shines within the next 18 months.
 This funding is available to programs on a one time only basis and does not require a CCCAP fiscal agreement.